NASA-AMMOS/MMGIS/docs/pages/Configure/Formats/Layer_URLs/Layer_URLs.md

 ### `api:publishedall`

 _For a vector layer._
-Grabs all features published via the DrawTool
+Grabs all features published via the DrawTool.

 ### `api:published:<file_intent>`

 _For a vector layer._
 Grabs all features published via the DrawTool of a certain intent.
 Possible values are: `roi, campaign, campsite, signpost, trail, all`

+### `api:drawn:<file_id>`

+_For a vector layer._
+Grabs a user drawn file from the DrawTool.
+The `file_id` is an integer and can be found by hovering over the desired file in the DrawTool.
+Note that if the file chosen is still private, the file owner will be the only user who can view it.

 ### `api:tacticaltargets`